Visitor Visa

 How to apply for standard visitor permission

-Visa nationals must apply for a visa before travelling to the UK, using the access UK website.
+Visa nationals must apply for a visa before travelling to the UK, this can be done online.

 What documents will be needed?